qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 one is a quick review of how to introduce values for each type of input parameter:

 * Raster Layer, Vector Layer or Table.
-Simply use a string with the name that identifies the data object to use (the name it has in the QGIS Table of Contents) or a filename (if the corresponding layer is not opened, it will be opened, but not added to the map canvas).
-If you have an instance of a QGIS object representing the layer, you can also pass it as parameter.
+Simply use a string with the name that identifies the data object to use (the name it has in the |qg| Table of Contents) or a filename (if the corresponding layer is not opened, it will be opened, but not added to the map canvas).
+If you have an instance of a |qg|
+  object representing the layer, you can also pass it as parameter.
 If the input is optional and you do not want to use any data object, use ``None``.
 * Selection.
 If an algorithm has a selection parameter, the value of that